 My dengue fever experience

 Travelling through South America, we visited exciting places like Iguazu Falls, Parque das Aves bird park in Brazil, and Ciudad del Este in Paraguay.
-Strong summer heat dominated our visits and I wore shorts, against standard advice.
+Strong summer heat dominated our visits, and I wore shorts, against standard advice.
 Naturally, the mosquitos took advantage of my bare legs.
-A bit of anti-itch lotion and I was fine, so I thought.
+A bit of anti-itch lotion, and I was fine, or so I thought.

 A week later, we were in Cafayate Argentina, a high-altitude wine region in Argentina.
 Life was good.
 We had a few days of resort luxury at a winery.
 Welcomed with a glass of their Malbec, we also swam at the pool, relaxed at the spa, and enjoyed the South American lifestyle.

 My dengue fever experience: symptoms start in Cafayate, Argentina

 I was fine.
 Then I was sick.
 And not just a little sick.
 The kind of sudden unwell that frightens the people around you.
 It started in my legs, with crushing pain that quickly grabbed a hold of my jaw, elbows, forearms, and my core.

 I could barely hold the thermometer, yet the temperature gauge rose quickly.
 There was no question that I had a high fever.
 Yet before I could worry about how high, my stomach joined the party, accompanied by a raging headache manifesting with pain behind my eyes.

 At first, we went to Siro Salud Dr. Rivero medical clinic in Cafayate (there was no hospital).
 The woman waiting next to me had an adorable puppy, but I was too sick to either care or to wonder why it was in the hospital.
-Two injections later and I was back at the resort asleep.
+Two injections later, I was back at the resort asleep.

 My dengue experience moves to Salta